SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

     the focus is on syntax options.

 > **💡 Note**<br>
-> The syntax options for the `SELECT` statement are extensive.
+> - The syntax options for the `SELECT` statement are extensive.
 Make sure that you consult the ABAP Keyword Documentation for all available options.
 The cheat sheet and snippets demonstrate a selection.
+> - The code examples in the cheat sheet primarily use DDIC database tables for [CRUD operations](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencrud_glosry.htm).
+Note that there are also CDS artifacts that allow not only reading but also creating, updating, and deleting.
+See [this section](#crud-operations-using-cds-artifacts).

 ## Excursion: Database Tables and Views